canjs/can-connect-feathers/readme.md

 tag('message-model', messageConnection);

-// Connect to realtime events. feathers.io.on('messages created', message => messageConnection.createInstance(message));
+// Connect to realtime events.
+// This is possible even if your primary connection method is REST. feathers.io.on('messages created', message => messageConnection.createInstance(message));
 feathers.io.on('messages updated', message => messageConnection.updateInstance(message));
 feathers.io.on('messages patched', message => messageConnection.updateInstance(message));